Policies, Terms & Conditions

 All applicants are required to submit additional information as part of the pre-departure process.
 This may include documents and online forms.
 All pre-departure documents and forms are due between 30 and 60 days before departure or stated due date.
 Individual exceptions will be made for students accepted late to the program.
 If your documents and forms are not received on time, you may delay or forfeit your participation in the program.

-Applications for summer programs are released approximately 9 months in advance of departure with the first round of acceptances in early October.
-Students who apply after the first round of acceptances can typically expect an acceptance decision within two weeks of submitting a complete application.
+Applications for summer programs are released early in the fall semester.
+Program acceptances occur on a rolling basis.
+Students who apply after the first round of acceptances can typically expect an acceptance notification within two weeks of submitting a complete application.
 Students will not receive an acceptance decision until all required application materials are submitted including application fee and deposit.

 If, at the time of application, the student’s preferred program is full, a student will receive an email informing them of the situation.
 At this time the student will be able to:

-- Retract their application and deposit for a full refund (minus any credit card fees, if applicable)
+- Cancel their application and deposit for a full refund (minus any credit card fees, if applicable)

 - Move their application to another program that has availability

 - Opt into a waitlist for their program

 At any point while on the waitlist, the student may notify LeadAbroad that they no longer want to be on the waitlist and receive a refund for all program fee/tuition funds except for credit card fees.
 The student must notify LeadAbroad of their wish to be removed from the waitlist before LeadAbroad notifies the student that a spot has become available.

 For LEAD, DIRECT and PRO programs, if a spot becomes available, the student is automatically accepted.
 Standard refund and deferral policies apply.
-Flights and add on payments are always non-refundable.
+Add-on payments are always non-refundable.

 For GO programs, the waitlist procedure will follow these steps:

 - If a spot opens up and the student is able to take two of his/her top four course choices, the student is automatically accepted to the program.
 Standard refund and deferral policies apply.